 Buenos Aires, Argentina

-Check out my Ultimate Digital Nomad Guide to Buenos Aires for an extremely thorough overview!
+Read More: Ultimate Digital Nomad Guide to Buenos Aires

 As a major cosmopolitan city, you’ll meet plenty of people from every part of the world, and representing every industry, and it is quite easy to make friends and socialize.
 There is also a large number of coworking spaces – check out Urban Station or La Huerta.